benfjohnson/developer-dot/_posts/2016-10-04-getting-started-with-avatax-rest-v2 - Copy.md

 Our next step is to create this company object using the REST API.
 Here's how:

-* Launch the Company Initialization API by clicking this link: https://rest-sbx-preview.avalara.net/swagger/ui/index.html#!/Companies/ApiV2CompaniesInitializePost
+* Launch the Company Initialization API by clicking this link: <a href="https://rest-sbx-preview.avalara.net/swagger/ui/index.html#!/Companies/ApiV2CompaniesInitializePost">Company Initialization</a>
 * In the **Authorization** field, fill in the same credentials you typed in earlier.
 * In the **Model** text box, copy and paste the information about the company above.
 * Click **Try It**